-Tuition Assistance Program (TAP)
+TUITION ASSISTANCE PROGRAM (TAP)

 Luther Rice believes that it must exercise good stewardship and wise administration to ensure proper disposition of tuition assistance funds in order to provide maximum benefits to deserving students.
 Students desiring tuition assistance, therefore, must submit an application packet to the Financial Aid Office.
-The application requirements and forms may be obtained at the Financial Aid page within the Luther Rice student portal, MyCampus.
+The application requirements and forms may be obtained through the Financial Aid page of the Luther Rice website.
 Each student approved for tuition assistance will be required to reapply for TAP annually.
 See the Financial Aid Calendar on the Luther Rice website for application deadline dates.
 Luther Rice reserves the right to reject or review this assistance at any time.
 The decision of the TAP application will be sent via student email within 10-15 business days after receipt of the TAP application and all required documentation.